abdellah2288/Gradient-descent-solver/README.md

 - `point.h`: Header file defining operations on 3D points (`point_t`), such as subtraction, scalar multiplication, and modulus computation.
 - `gradient_descent.h`: Header file defining the gradient descent solver and the gradient computation functions.
-- `main.c`: Example usage of the gradient descent algorithm on multiple functions.
+- `example.c`: Example usage of the gradient descent algorithm on multiple functions.
 - `point.c`: Implementation of the functions defined in `point.h`.
 - `gradient_descent.c`: Implementation of the gradient descent algorithm and the finite difference method for gradient approximation.